research-outcome/LLM-Game-Benchmark/README.md

   - Link to the Leaderboard webpage
 - An extensible game simulation software to test LLMs via games such as Tic-Tac-Toe, Connect Four, and Gomoku
   - Link to the Game Simulation webpage
-- The datasets to analyze the details of the games that are presented on the leaderboard
+- The detailed output files of game runs to analyze the details of the games that are presented on the leaderboard
   - Link to the datasets

 This repository **welcomes contributions and suggestions**.
 The LLM Game Benchmark repository is shared under the MIT License.